Ronny Jackson withdraws as Trump's nominee to head the VA

 In addition to concerns about his prescribing practices, the summary noted "multiple incidents of drunkenness on duty," including one instance when Jackson could not be reached when he was needed "because he was passed out drunk in his hotel room."
 Another accusation was that Jackson once got drunk at a Secret Service going-away party and "wrecked a government vehicle."
 It did not note the year of the alleged incident.

+The summary of interviews released Wednesday also included allegations from multiple people who said Jackson was known as the "candy man" among White House staff because they said he would provide prescription drugs without paperwork.
+Jackson also engaged in a pattern of handing out Ambien to help people go to sleep on Air Force One and distributing Provigil to help people wake up, says the summary, which added that he did not triage patients' medical history when giving those drugs out.

+Tester, for his part, issued a statement Thursday thanking the servicemembers who came forward with the allegations and said he was urging Congress to continue its investigation into the White House Medical Unit.

-The White House had stood by Jackson as recently as Wednesday, with multiple top Trump aides expressing their support for him publicly — even after Trump himself, on Tuesday opened the door for him to withdraw his nomination.
+The White House had stood by Jackson as recently as Wednesday, with multiple top Trump aides expressing their support for him publicly — even after Trump had opened the door for him to withdraw his nomination.

+Jackson, meanwhile, was back at work at the White House on Thursday, despite his withdrawal.

+“Admiral Jackson is a doctor in the United States Navy assigned to the White House and is here at work today," White House Press Secretary Sarah Huckabee Sanders said.